 Borgata is the most profitable casino in Atlantic City.
 It parlayed this success to the Internet.
 Borgata is the highest grossing New Jersey interactive platform to date.
 Its software provider is bwin.party.
-Borgata and Party Poker are two skins on the largest New Jersey poker network in terms of cash game players.
-Pala Casino, a tribal interactive company based in California, offers a casino platform.
+In terms of cash game players, Borgata and Party Poker are two skins on the largest New Jersey poker network.
+Pala Casino, which is a tribal interactive company based in California, offers a casino platform.
 Pala does not have a poker room at this time but stated it plans to spread one in the future.

-Borgata is now fully owned by MGM.
-Previously, the property was co-owned by MGM and Boyd.
-As a result of MGM’s acquisition of the Borgata, it’s expected that MGM will launch an online casino brand of its own before too long.
+MGM now fully owns Borgata.
+Previously, MGM and Boyd co-owned the property.
+Now that MGM is the sole owner, they are expected to launch an online casino brand before too long.
 Read our preview of MGM’s NJ online casino.

 Caesars Entertainment partnered with 888.
 The two sites operate under the Bally’s and Caesars licenses in Atlantic City.
 These brands include WSOP.com, Harrah’s Casino, Caesars Casino and 888.
 WSOP.com and 888 share a poker network.
 888 powers it.

 Golden Nugget is a small casino on the marina.
 It has grown a successful online business in New Jersey.
 Golden Nugget spreads a variety of games from multiple distributors.
-It is partnered with Betfair.
-This agreement occurred after Betfair was forced to bail on Trump Plaza when it folded in 2014.
+Golden Nugget is partners with Betfair, who was forced to bail on Trump Plaza when it folded in 2014.

-Resorts in Atlantic City is managed by Mohegan Sun.
+Mohegan Sun manages Resorts in Atlantic City.
 Both operate online casinos but do not have poker at this time.
 PokerStars joined the Resorts interactive license in 2016.

 Tropicana partnered with Gamesys.
-The two licensed New Jersey casinos are operated under the brands Tropicana and Virgin Casino.
+The two licensed New Jersey casinos operate under the brands Tropicana and Virgin Casino.